OotinnyoO1/OpenCore-Post-Install/universal/security/uefisecureboot.md

 ### AMI Aptio V

-Setting up Secure Boot is much easier on these firmwares, since PK, KEK, and db can be changed easily.
+Setting up Secure Boot is much easier on these firmwares, since PK, KEK, and db can be changed directly in the BIOS setup.

 ![](../../images/post-install/security-md/aptio/a7f6482675fc4c5da37337beca5f47d0.png)